A female Steller Sea Lion challenges the dominant male leader

 Releasing Herra, Crom turned and attack Proot, biting into his thick shoulder.

-Herra slowly made her way to the surface, saw several large shapes swim into view.
+Herra slowly made her way to the surface and saw several large shapes swim into view.

 The whales were back.